YuehWenn/HSR-Fix/Guides/CheckTextureOverride.md

 hash = zzzzzz
 checktextureoverride = ib
 ```
-In this case VS zzzzz is provice resources for IndexBuffer yyy,so
+In this case VS zzzzz is provided resources for IndexBuffer yyy,so
 we checktextureoverride = ib,if you also replace some resourcse in VertexBuffer 1,
 you will need to also checktextureoverride = vb1
 ```ini